zer0x420/canndata/README.md

 # Canndata

-**Canndata** is an project for the management and visualization of cannabis strains, products, reports and SOPs/tutorials.
+**Canndata** is an project for the management and visualization of cannabis strains, products, reports and more.
 Data is stored as YAML files in a Git repository, validated, converted to JSON and published via a static web application.

 ## License